-Certain armed forces veterans and dependents, who qualify under Federal laws administered by the Veterans' Administration, are eligible to receive educational benefits.
-Information about these programs is available through state or county V.A. offices, or from the Office of Academic Records.
+Certain armed forces veterans and dependents who qualify under federal laws administered by the Veterans' Administration are eligible to receive educational benefits.
+Information about these programs is available through state or county V.A. offices or from the Office of Academic Records.
+Funding is available to eligible, active military students.
+Southern Wesleyan University participates in all educational offerings for our veterans and is a Yellow Ribbon participant.
+Grade point average for those receiving veterans' benefits will be calculated on all work attempted.
+For certification of enrollment, those eligible should contact the Office of Academic Records.